G2 manifold

-In differential geometry, a G2 manifold is a seven-dimensional Riemannian manifold with holonomy group contained in G2.
+In differential geometry, a G2 manifold or Joyce manifold is a seven-dimensional Riemannian manifold with holonomy group contained in G2.
 The group $G_2$ is one of the five exceptional simple Lie groups.
 It can be described as the automorphism group of the octonions, or equivalently, as a proper subgroup of special orthogonal group SO(7) that preserves a spinor in the eight-dimensional spinor representation or lastly as the subgroup of the general linear group GL(7) which preserves the non-degenerate 3-form $\phi$, the associative form.
 The Hodge dual, $\psi=*\phi$ is then a parallel 4-form, the coassociative form.
 These forms are calibrations in the sense of Reese Harvey and H. Blaine Lawson, and thus define special classes of 3- and 4-dimensional submanifolds.